talon-one/talon_one.js/docs/ManagementApi.md

 Create session

 Create a session to use the Management API endpoints.
 Use the value of the &#x60;token&#x60; property provided in the response as bearer token in other API calls.
 A token is valid for 3 months.
 In accordance with best pratices, use your generated token for all your API requests.
 Do **not** regenerate a token for each request.
-This endpoint has a rate limit of 3 to 6 requests per second per account, depending on your setup.  &lt;div class&#x3D;\&quot;redoc-section\&quot;&gt;   &lt;p class&#x3D;\&quot;title\&quot;&gt;Granular API key&lt;/p&gt;   Instead of using a session, you can also use the &lt;a href&#x3D;\&quot;https://docs.talon.one/docs/product/account/dev-tools/managing-mapi-keys\&quot;&gt;Management API key feature&lt;/a&gt;   in the Campaign Manager to decide which endpoints can be used with a given key. &lt;/div&gt;
+This endpoint has a rate limit of 3 to 6 requests per second per account, depending on your setup.  &gt; [!note] &gt; Instead of using a session, you can also use the &lt;a href&#x3D;\&quot;https://docs.talon.one/docs/product/account/dev-tools/managing-mapi-keys\&quot;&gt;Management API key feature&lt;/a&gt; &gt; in the Campaign Manager to decide which endpoints can be used with a given key.

 ### Example